Microsoft to offer cloud services from Germany

 Many companies have been exploring alternatives since the Court of Justice of the European Union last month struck down a 15-year-old system enabling companies easily to transfer the personal data of Europeans across the Atlantic.

-Oracle Corp (ORCL.N), IBM (IBM.N) and Cisco Systems Inc (CSCO.O) are just a few of the U.S. companies that could be affected as their web-based services and large global workforces require user data to be shifted around.
+Oracle Corp, IBM and Cisco Systems Inc are just a few of the U.S. companies that could be affected as their web-based services and large global workforces require user data to be shifted around.

 "Other tech companies will be watching to see how Microsoft handles it," said Ives.
 "It could be a sign of things to come."